WORRY TIME: A TECHNIQUE TO REDUCE ANXIETY

 Over time, many people feel calmer and find they don’t need to schedule as much worry time

 As with all techniques, worry time doesn’t work for everyone but give it a go and let me know how you find it.
-I’ll be covering more techniques for managing anxiety in future blogs.

 If you're feeling overwhelmed by worries or anxiety, I also offer one-to-one counselling sessions online and in Bicester, Oxfordshire.
 As an accredited counsellor and psychotherapist, I provide a reflective and non-judgemental space where you can explore what's bothering you, increase self-understanding, and make positive changes in your life.